auygur/Algorithms/Boosting - LS Classifier/README.md

-# Least Squares based Boosting Classifier Algorithm
+# Least Squares Classifier Based Boosting Algorithm

 Least Squares classifier performs least squares linear regression treating the +/-1 labels as real-valued responses.
 However, this classifier is not much effective, so boosting it can give good results.

 Approach: A Bootstrap method is used, where each bootstrap set B_t is the size of the training set.
 If error e_t >0.5, one can simply change the sign of the regression vector w (including the intercept w_0) and recalculate the error.

 ## Data
-Information about the data used for this problem can be found here: https://archive.ics.uci.edu/ml/datasets/Occupancy+Detection+
+Information about the original data used for this problem can be found here: https://archive.ics.uci.edu/ml/datasets/Occupancy+Detection+

 Note: The intercept dimension has not been included in the features provided, so I added a dimension equal to 1.

 ## Parts